plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 > use case circle.

-Now that we know how the controllers and presenters fit into the complete picture of the Clean Architecture let's deep dive into their responsiblities.
+Now that we know how the controllers and presenters fit into the complete picture of the Clean Architecture let's deep dive into their responsibilities.

 ## What is the role of the controller?